MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-ha-geo-redundancy.md

    - The remaining tabs need no specializations.
 1. Proceed to validate and create the account, then return to this article.
 1. Create a storage container within the account following the steps in [Quickstart: Upload, download, and list blobs with the Azure portal](/azure/storage/blobs/storage-quickstart-blobs-portal) Follow the steps in section **Create a container**.
-1. In the same article, follow the steps in **Uplaod a block blob** to upload the *azure-cafe/weblogic-cafe/target/weblogic-cafe.war* you built with `mvn clean package`.
+1. In the same article, follow the steps in **Upload a block blob** to upload the *azure-cafe/weblogic-cafe/target/weblogic-cafe.war* you built with `mvn clean package`.
 Then return to this article.

 ### Deploy WLS on AKS